demirg/hackandlead/README.md

 We provide a number of optional API’s to use for the challenge:
 * Access Bank and Customer Data through [Raiffeisen Open Bank API](https://api-syt.raiffeisen.ch/openbank/v1/).
 Feel free to imagine that you can access any of our data on a secured premise of our branch or via secure mobile workplace infrastructure of our advisor.
-* Get a free Microsoft Azure voucher at the Raiffeisen booth to use Microsoft Azure.
+* Get free [Microsoft Azure](https://azure.microsoft.com/) access to use the impressive Microsoft Cognitive Services.
 Identify the customer, analyze her/his state of emotion, turn spoken language into text, make sense out of text and understand the customer's intent with Microsoft Azure Cognitive Services.
 In fact, with that voucher you can access all stunning Azure Services for free.

 Give us a sneek peek into your offbeat imagination.
 We are keen to see a prototype of your mind-blowing vision of bank branch for the digital era.